d2l-ai/d2l-en/chapter_preface/index.md

 of commercial course providers.

 We set out to create a resource that could
-(1) be freely available for everyone;
+(i) be freely available for everyone;
-(2) offer sufficient technical depth to provide a starting point on the path to actually becoming an applied machine learning scientist;
+(ii) offer sufficient technical depth to provide a starting point on the path to actually becoming an applied machine learning scientist;
-(3) include runnable code, showing readers *how* to solve problems in practice;
+(iii) include runnable code, showing readers *how* to solve problems in practice;
-(4) that allowed for rapid updates, both by us and also by the community at large;
+(iv) allow for rapid updates, both by us and also by the community at large;
-and (5) be complemented by a [forum](http://discuss.mxnet.io) for interactive discussion of technical details and to answer questions.
+and (v) be complemented by a [forum](http://discuss.mxnet.io) for interactive discussion of technical details and to answer questions.

 These goals were often in conflict.